Mause/mause.github.com/blog/_posts/2017-08-04-pyconau-2017-schedule.md

  * Using MicroPython in the wild
  * Oh, I Found a Security Issue
  * Software for the Murchison Widefield Array radio telescope
+ * lunch
+ * Teaching MicroPython with the BBC micro:bit at NCSS